martinohmann/hcl-rs/crates/hcl2json/README.md

 ```

 **Note**: The command above is equivalent to `hcl2json dir/**/*.tf` but may
-have better performance in scripts when there are hundreds of matching files.
+have slightly better performance when there are hundreds of matching files.

 ### Simplify and pretty-print